rachelesmee/website/foss4guk2022local/index.md

 - logo on the website
 - logo on the national welcome slide at the beginning of the conference
-- a call-out at the local venue
+- a thank you at the local venue
 - ability to have a roll-up banner displayed at the local venue
 - table space for a stall at the local venue
 - opportunity to distribute swag at the local venue

 *This is all subject to agreement of the host organisation and suitable space at the venue.
-For more details, please contact the local session chair, contact details listed on the website.* **
+For more details, please contact the local session chair, contact details listed above.*

 **National** sponsorship allows us to support the overall event, and additional room hire and catering costs for venues where we can't get local sponsorship.
 National sponsorship will give you:

 - your logo on the website
+- a thank you during the national welcome presentation
 - your logo on the welcome and intermission slides of the keynote presentations

 For more details, please contact Nick Bearman, and/or [osgeouk@gmail.com](mailto:osgeouk@gmail.com).